by Susan Barbour

-The Institute for Art and Olfaction is pleased to host poet, scholar, wine expert, and olfactory artist Susan Barbour for a one-month residency around her project ‘Modern Mating’.
+The Institute for Art and Olfaction is pleased to host poet, scholar, wine expert, and olfactory artist Susan Barbour for a six week residency around her project ‘Modern Mating’ ((with Elise Wells).
 Susan will also be using her time at the IAO for practice-based research related to an ongoing non-fiction writing project.

 ABOUT THE PROJECT

 While in residence at IAO, Susan Barbour will be developing scents for “Modern Mating,” a pheromone installation she will create with artist Elise Wells.

 This piece offers an interactive olfactory experience that explores the role of scent in human seduction, allowing visitors to experience natural pheromones alongside synthetic ones—all in a visually stimulating environment that showcases the barrage of information found in the dating and donor profiles confronting the twenty-first century person seeking a romantic or biological mate.

 This intimate, subjective smelling encounter contrasts with the objective data encounter, creating a provocative experience that highlights the paradoxes of modern mating.

 During her time at The Institute for Art and Olfaction, Susan will also be refining formulas for her newly launched fragrance project POESIS, a series of artisanal scents inspired by poetry, wine, language, music, and art.

 These two projects will also serve as practice-based research for her ongoing nonfiction study Redolence: The Poetics of Smell.